Welcome to the website of the

-Like what you see here on our website?
-Please join us.
-With more members we have more influence in putting the community's view on protecting the Inlet.
+If you like what you see here pleasejoin us.
+More members means more influence in promoting the community's view on protection of the Inlet.

-You can read about how we care for the Inlet and promote its wellbeing with central and local government.
-You can learn about our activities and policies.
-You can also read newsletters and annual reports.
+On this website you can read about how we care for the Inlet and promote its wellbeing with central and local government.
+You can learn about our activities and policies, and read our newsletters and annual reports.
 You will find scientific information about the Inlet and its catchment and links to relevant research.
 The section 'The Inlet' contains information about the natural and human history and current concerns about threats to Inlet ecology.
 Teachers can download our educational resources.
 We also have an expanding 'Rainy day' section.